VCPY/vscode-chao-garden/README.md

 ![example](https://github.com/VCPY/vscode-chao-garden/raw/main/Chao%20Garden%20Example.gif)

+## Changes
+You can see the changes between the different versions in the [CHANGELOG.md](CHANGELOG.md) file.

 ## Installation
 You can add this extension through the VS Code marketplace or through the extension panel in your VS Code application.